zoezaidan/eec_analysis/README.md

 # eec_analysis

-Analysis code for the EEC project.
+Analysis code for the EEC project, in the Heavy Ions group at LLR-CMS, at CERN .

 ## Quickstart